AlaaAbdelfattah/ConsumeRestApiWithHttpClient/README.md

 # Consume Rest Api Service With Http Client
-ConsumeRestApiWithHttpClient application describe how we can consume REST Api service by HttpClient .net class
+1. ConsumeRestApiWithHttpClient application describe how we can consume REST Api service by HttpClient .net class

-ConsumeRestApiWithHttpClient contains more options, to  control which option you need to  work, kindly change in  app config file
+2. ConsumeRestApiWithHttpClient contains more options, to  control which option you need to  work, kindly change in  app config file

+3. All Example Use GET Method

+4. All Example Use (application/json) ContentType verb

+5. All Example Use (application/json)A ccept verb